joshtronic/pickles/README.md

 ### Highly Recommended Software

-* PHP 5.2.0+ for native JSON support or PECL JSON 1.2.1 (included)
+* PHP 5.2.0+ for native JSON support or PECL JSON 1.2.1

 ### Optional Software

+* node, npm & lessc to compile LESS files
+* sass to compile SASS files
 * MySQL with PDO and PDO_MYSQL drivers
 * PostgreSQL with PDO and PDO_PGSQL drivers
 * SQLite 3 with PDO and PDO_SQLITE drivers
-* Limited support for Mongo with Mongo driver and PECL Mongo 1.0.10 (included)

 ## Installation